 Unfortunately, accidents happen.
 Some auto insurances offer coverage if your pet is injured in a car accident.
 Even so, it is important to practice pet safety and make sure they are physically secured in your vehicle before you start driving.
 If your pet is not secured, there is an increased risk of your beloved pet suffering serious injuries or, sadly, even death if you are in an accident or suddenly stop your vehicle.
 If you are a pet lover who travels with your furry friend, in addition to securing your pet, you should also follow the following tips:

 - Don’t let your pet sit on your lap while you drive.
 It can be incredibly distracting.
 Also, if you must stop suddenly, it is very unsafe for both you and your pet.

 Do not leave your pet unattended in a locked car when it’s hot outside.
 Even warmer temperatures in the mid-80s can turn the inside of your vehicle into an oven.

-- Bringing water for your pet.
+Bring water for your pet.
 There are containers that are collapsible and spill-proof.

 - Purchase mats and liners to protect carpets and make clean-up easier if they make a mess.

 - If you are planning a long trip with your pet, take them on a series of short drives first.
 This should help ease your pet’s anxiety and prepare them for spending prolonged time in the vehicle with you.
 The more you expose your pet to car rides, the more relaxed they will become when it’s time to transport them.

 - Stop every couple of hours to let your pet take a break and have some water if you are on a long trip.
 It’s good for you to stretch your legs and stay hydrated too!